We will not be processing any applications for this year’s Travel awards, and have closed the application form.

 Tel: +44 (0) 1904 323654

-Travel Bursary Awards for undergraduate students only (not final year)
+Travel Bursary Awards are for undergraduate students (not final year) and post graduate taught students only.

 Applicants shortlisted for the travel bursary awards will be invited to attend a short interview.
-Interviews will be held in Week 2 of the Summer Term.
+Interviews will be held on Wednesday 6 May 2020 in Week 4 of the Summer Term.
 This award is made up of funds donated by several sources, details can be found on the 'Our Sponsors' tab on this page.

-All awardees will be expected to submit a written report of their project within 6 weeks of completion and to attend a celebration event in November 2019, on campus.
+All awardees will be expected to submit a written report of their project within 6 weeks of completion and to attend a celebration event on Friday 6 November 2020, on campus.

 Please note that this funding is not available for students on the following schemes provided by the Centre for Global Programmes:

-For an idea of the type of projects we fund please read through some of the short reports submitted by the successful recipients Travel Bursary Reports 2018 (PDF , 4,579kb)
+For an idea of the type of projects we fund please read through some of the short reports submitted by the successful recipients 2019 Travel Bursaries (PDF , 7,292kb)

 Further information about YuStart can be found on the finances and funding webpage (YuStart tab).